-As internet is expensive in Cuba, you might want to take simpler items for entertainment
+As mentioned above the internet is expensive in Cuba, you might want to take simpler items for entertainment

-- Magazines, travel guide and books – Get magazines, lonely planet travel guides or books to read at the resort or at night time.
+- Magazines travel guides and books – Get magazines, lonely planet travel guides or books to read at the resort or at night time.

 Apps for Havana Cuba Travel